thesullivantage/Canny-Edge-Feature-Engineering/README.md

-# Heatmap Recoloring using OpenCV
+# Heatmap Recoloring & Edge Detection for ML Feature Engineering using OpenCV

 ### Description
 Python script which recolors spectrographic images (or heatmaps) using the OpenCV Python package, in the following steps: